 Stencil for PCB Made Easy with Proper Board Layout Software

-Fabrication, assembly and manufacturing can all become a breeze so long as you’re using the proper PCB design software.
-Make sure that anything you use in those processes, like a stencil for PCB, are accounted for with your CAD tools.
+Fabrication, assembly, and manufacturing can all become a breeze so long as you’re using the proper PCB design software.
+Make sure that anything you use in those processes, like a stencil for PCB, is accounted for with your CAD tools.

-PCB design software responsible for enabling your designs to be produced with ease.
+PCB design software is responsible for enabling your designs to be produced with ease.

 Moving your PCB design from prototype to production requires developing a solder mask layer and the paste mask layer or stencil.
 The solder mask layer designates areas of the PCB for covering with solder resist ink.
 Paste mask layers—or stencils--mark the locations for applying solder paste to the PCB.
 Developing solder paste stenciling requires specific methods to ensure that the PCB design moves correctly from prototype to production.

 When working with your circuit board to make your board work with its manufacturing and solder paste requirements, considering stencil thickness, stencil design, and the reflow oven are pieces that might not come to the forefront of a designers’ mind.
 But a printed circuit board should have its design checked for both ease of layout and ease of production, that’s where a strong CAD tool can come from.

 When you and your design team work with frameless stencils, prototype SMT stencils, or rework stencils, you need design software that provides uniformity, efficiency, and reliability.
 Altium Designer offers a unified approach for layer stacks, stencil materials, marker identification locations, and foil thickness.
 In addition, Altium Designer ensures the correctness of your surface mount device connections by assisting with your project through the entire design process.